wadmiraal/wadmiraal.net/jekyll-src/_drafts/use-drush-make-to-organize-and-build-your-project.markdown

     drush status

 Next, create a file that will represent your project.
 The convention is to put a `.make` extension.
 I recommend this; it will make it obvious what the file is for.
-If you are going to use Git, I would put this at the root of a new, empty repo, along with a README file with some simple instructions:
+If you are going to use Git, I would put this at the root of a new, empty repo, along with a README file with some simple instructions and a directory for your custom patches:

     project/
         .git/
+        patch/
         .gitignore
         project.make
         REAMDE.txt